zixs0423/tech_note/README.md

    </details>

 3. Write equations in Latex and code in the markdown file directly.
 Use folding sections to optimize the display.
+Remember to add 'markdown="1"' in details, which means 'Enable Markdown parsing inside this HTML block'.
 4. Paste the links of academic papers and tutorial blogs in the markdown file directly.
-5. Remmenber that all markdown files shoud have the front matter in order to be built by jekyll:
+5. Remember that all markdown files shoud have the front matter in order to be built by jekyll:

    <details markdown="1"><summary>The front matter</summary>